QueryingVector search

 • capacity: int ➡ Minimum capacity for the vector index, which prefers powers of two and is adjusted internally for optimal performance but will be at least the given value.

-• metric: string (default=l2sq) ➡ The metric used for the vector search.
+• metric: string (default=l2sq) ➡ The similarity metric used for the vector search.
 The default value is l2sq (squared Euclidean distance).

 • resize_coefficient: int (default=2) ➡ When the index reaches its capacity, it resizes by multiplying the current capacity by this coefficient, if sufficient memory is available.
 If resizing fails due to memory limitations, an exception will be thrown.
 Default value is 2.